 Replaced overhead signs posted at the Exit 91 off-ramp for Interstate 695 along I-70 west.
 Only 48 miles separate this junction with the city of Frederick.
 Photo taken by Tim Reichard (09/01/02).

-Leading away from Exit 91, I-70 travels the top level of symmetrical stack interchange with Interstate 695.
+Leading away from Exit 91, I-70 travels the top level of the four-level interchange with Interstate 695.
 A three-lane on-ramp follows from the Beltway.
 Photo taken by Tim Reichard (09/01/02).

 Historic Eastern Terminus - Park and Ride east of Interstate 695 - Baltimore, Maryland.